Ratings25

 This book has a lot to say about AI, slavery, consciousness, gender and much more.

 Unfortunately it does it in the most boring, most unlogical way possible.
 The plot can only happen in the way it does because everyone involved acts in a way no one would ever act.
-There are parts of the book where you know exactly what is going to happen, because you have read this all before, done in better ways from others authors yet you slog through the pages only to be surprised how unoriginal this all is.
+There are parts of the book where you know exactly what is going to happen, because you have read this all before, done in better ways from others authors yet you slog through the pages only to be surprised how unoriginal that all is.

 Skip this one.
 Read ‘The Long Earth' instead or watch Sliders.